Key real world examples for macroeconomics 2024

 • Specifically the UK’s Government debt to GDP ratio reached 97.6% of GDP in 2023.

-• The rate of corporation tax has increased from 19% to 25% for companies earning profits above £250,000.
+• Starting from April 2023, the UK rate of corporation tax has increased from 19% to 25% for companies earning profits above £250,000.

 • The UK Government has frozen the personal allowance income tax threshold at £12,570 until 2027-28.
 Provided wages rise in nominal terms, this is likely to drag more people into paying income tax.